gah-code/gatsby-blog-01/src/content/hero.md

 greetings: "Hello"
 emoji: "👋"
 title: "I'm Gilbert"
-subtitlePrefix: "I build and design "
+subtitlePrefix: "I develop and design in the bay area"
-subtitleHighlight: "things for the web."
+subtitleHighlight: "Here are some things I've been building for the web."
 ---

 Web Developer.
 Based in in the Bayarea.